Order by 12/15 for holiday delivery.

 • von Willebrand's Disease, type 1

-von Willebrand's Disease (vWD) type 1 is a clotting disorder that usually causes mild bleeding tendencies in affected dogs though some may have more severe signs.
-The low level of von Willebrand's factor impacts the bloods clotting ability.
+von Willebrand's Disease (vWD) Type 1 is a blood clotting disorder that typically causes mild bleeding tendencies although some affected dogs may have more severe signs.
+It is the result of low levels of von Willebrand's factor, a blood protein that helps stabilize blood clots.

 Knowing if your German Pinscher is a carrier or at-risk for these conditions can help you and your veterinarian plan for your pup’s lifelong care.
 With Wisdom Panel™ Premium, you can get results for over 200 genetic health tests.